 Terry Troy Ehrsam, 73, of Jefferson City, passed away Wednesday, November 20, 2019 at SSM Health St. Mary’s Hospital surrounded by family.

-To send flowers in memory of Terry T. Ehrsam, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Terry T. Ehrsam, please visit our Heartfelt Sympathies Store.

 He was born on February 27, 1946 in Junction City, Kansas a son of the late Paul and Delia (Call) Ehrsam.
 His family moved to Fulton, Missouri where Terry attended Central School, a primitive one room school through 8th grade.
 He graduated from Fulton High School in 1964 and furthered his education at William Jewell College in Liberty, Mo.